Welcome To St. Johns!

 St. Johns Presbyterian Church is a warm, welcoming church that desires to serve Jesus Christ through ministry to our community.
 Thank you for visiting our website.
 We hope you will take a few minutes to get to know us better.
 If you are in the area, we would love to have you visit with us!
 Located at 4275 Herschel Street on the westside of Jacksonville, Florida, we offer two Sunday morning services in both the traditional and contemporary formats.
 We look forward to meeting you real soon!

-Join us for our new sermon series, Changes that Heal!
+Join us for our sermon series, Olympic Faith!

 Our 2015 Annual Report is available for viewing online